Glottography/tutorials/glottocodes/index.md

 # Finding Glottocodes

 In this tutorial, we will find the Glottocodes for the language areas shown on the Alor-Pantar map (Schapper, 2020).
-We georeferenced the map in the [Georeferencing tutorial](../georeferencing/index.md), digitised the language areas in the [Digitising tutorial](../digitising/index.md) and recorded attributes and metadata in the [Attributes and Metadata tutorial](../metadata/index.md).
+We georeferenced the map in the [Georeferencing tutorial](../georeferencing/index.md), digitised the language areas in the [Digitising tutorial](../digitising/index.md) and recorded attributes and metadata in the tutorial on [Attributes and Metadata](../metadata/index.md).

 Glottocodes are unique identifiers for languages, dialects, and language families, maintained by [Glottolog](https://glottolog.org).
 The simplest way to find a Glottocode is to look it up manually: